 - You can combine egg carton soundproofing with other more effective solutions.
 For instance, if you want to keep noise inside the room, you could try to lower the volume of your stereo.

-What are the best Egg Cartons Soundproofing Alternatives
+Egg Cartons Soundproofing Alternatives

 They say cheap is expensive, and that’s precisely the truth regarding egg carton soundproofing.
 Why invest in egg boxes that won’t make any significant difference when you could get fantastic sound-absorbing results with these alternatives?